La Conner

 Adaptation Mitigation Pathways for Sea Level Rise

 La Conner is a small town in Skagit County with a population of only 1,000 people.
-Sitting up against the Swinomish channel, they face threats from changing climate conditions including sea level rise and increased river flooding.
+Sitting adjacent to the Swinomish channel, key climate change concerns in La Conner include sea level rise and increased river flooding.
 Approximately 80% of the town of La Conner is in a floodplain.

 The Small Community Cohort Program Project

-Through participation in the Small Communities Cohort, La Conner seeks to build from a 2023 sea level rise and flooding study to identify and sequence adaptation strategies for current and future risks.
+Through participation in the Small Communities Cohort, La Conner is working with the Collaborative to build from the town’s 2023 sea level rise and flooding study to identify and sequence sea level rise adaptation strategies for current and future risks.
 This will support La Conner’s efforts to address the increasing threats of flooding and sea level rise on the community.

 Project Goals